Kade-github/FNFBot/readme.md

 # FNFBot Rewrite
 ## The better version of FNFBot

+### WARNING!

+If FNFBot doesn't hit notes perfectly, don't worry, as it doesn't know where to start automatically.
+You have to press F1 at the right time.
+So don't create issues telling us that it "hits notes early" or whatever.

 ### What is FNFBot?

 FNFBot is a bot program that lets users automatically play Friday Night Funkin' charts.